Danielle McGrath currently serves as President of the Indiana Energy Association.

 Mindy earned her bachelor’s degree from the University of Indianapolis, where she graduated summa cum laude from the Honors College, and her Juris Doctorate degree from Indiana University-McKinney School of Law in Indianapolis.
 She holds leadership roles with the Government Affairs Society of Indiana and the Indianapolis Bar Association.

-Mindy currently serves as the Secretary for the Indiana Republican State Party and previously worked on staff for the State Party Chairman.
+Mindy previously served as the Secretary for the Indiana Republican State Party and worked on staff for the State Party Chairman.
 In addition, she is a Marion County Republican precinct committeewoman and has been an Indiana Republican state delegate since 2006.

 In 2006-07, she participated in the Richard G. Lugar Excellence in Public Services Series as the youngest local and national member admitted in the program’s first 18 years and now serves on the board of directors for the organization.
 Mindy also serves on the Metropolitan Development Commission, Marion County Judicial Nominating Committee, and National Conference of State Legislatures Host Committee.
 Further, she is also a graduate of and on the Board of Directors for the Indiana Leadership Forum.

 Mindy and her husband, Brian, live in Indianapolis, with their two children.